skytechstretch/linkDeck/README.md

   }
 }

-// this the reason we should not mutate the object ,bcz our mutation wil render only old things
+// this the reason we should not mutate the state object ,bcz our mutation wil render only old things
 // i.e no change